rrshai1999/MyTasker/README.md

 your way is the only way and everything else is “wrong”.
-A task may seem insurmountable and daunting when we do not break it down into smaller manageable tasks; the average number of items a person has in working memory is between three and five items, with a tendency to think “What do I do next?” and consequently go off track.
-(Cowan, 2010) Therefore, the approach I propose to break down a task applied in MyTasker is to use five key components (5KP).
+A task may seem insurmountable and daunting when we do not break it down into smaller manageable tasks; the average number of items a person has in working memory is between three and five items, with a tendency to think “What do I do next?” and consequently go off track[1].
+Therefore, the approach I propose to break down a task applied in MyTasker is to use five key components (5KP).
 These components are: